-When you or a loved one sustains a head injury on the job—even one that doesn’t seem that serious at first—life can change forever.
+When you or a loved one sustains a head injury on the job in South Carolina—even one that doesn’t seem that serious at first—life can change forever.
 If you suspect brain damage from a work injury, you can’t expect the workers’ compensation insurance company to make your life easier or better.

 Even the South Carolina Supreme Court calls these cases “medically technical.”
 They are often the hardest fought.
 The insurance company knows it will have to pay maximum benefits and lifetime medical care if you have a severe brain injury, and you can’t expect it to do that without a fight.

 Not just any brain damage will do.
 Your work-related brain injury must be severe, permanent, and physical.
 Let’s break down what that means:

 - Severe.
 Severity is the key factor: your brain injury must be so bad you cannot return to work.

 - Permanent.
 Your medical team will need to prove it’s likely your brain will never fully recover.

 - Physical.
 This can be the hardest factor to prove.
 It often involves scientific medical tests to detect the existence and nature of the brain injury.
 There are basically three ways to prove physical brain damage: (1) CT or MRI scanning; (2) cognitive behavioral level of functioning; and (3) neuropsychological testing.
 The first two can be inconclusive.
 Believe it or not, sometimes physical brain damage does not appear on scans.
 Sometimes the neuropsychological testing provides the best evidence of a brain injury.
 In fact, neurologists—brain doctors—can consider them an in-depth test whose results they can look at like a scan.